 #10: Clean and Protect Garden Tools

-Wash all of your garden tools and add a light coat of garden tool oil by using a multipurpose microfiber cleaning cloth to protect them against rust during the cold winter season.
+Wash all of your garden tools and add a light coat of garden tool oil by using a microfiber cloth to protect them against rust during the cold winter season.
 For best garden tool oils, consult your local hardware store.

 #11: Clean the Grill